 - Reading a series of short news articles about a topic.

 - Writing a 2-3 page argumentative essay based on the readings.

 - Writing a self-reflective essay in which you think about your reading and writing habits and recommend and explain the course you think you should be in.

 You may seek outside help for this essay, but ultimately the ideas and writing must be your own.
 The point of this placement test is to determine what class will best serve your needs.
 If the essay you submit does not reflect your actual writing abilities, then you will struggle in your writing class.

 After you write these essays, you must email them to Writing_Placement@bloomfield.edu.
 In the email, please include your name, student ID number, date of birth, and address.
 The student ID number can be found on your admissions and financial aid letters.
-Please note: If you share your essays on a google document, you must give permission for Writing_Placement@bloomfield.edu to access the google document.
+Essays must be shared either through a word document or in the body of your email.

 You should complete this test at least one week before you come to register.